- Home

 Formatting problems in imported cards

-Solution: Try different separator options or check that special characters are properly escaped in your chosen format.
+Solution: Use the native .mochi package to sidestep separator issues entirely, or try different separator options and check that special characters are properly escaped in your chosen text format.

 Next Steps and Integration